MatteTara00/quadcopter-attitude-control/README.md

 ## Contributions

 - Nonlinear modeling of quadcopter dynamics (simplified and high-fidelity models)
-- Design and implementation of control strategies for attitude stabilization (including LQR, PID, and nonlinear approaches)
+- Design and implementation of control strategies for attitude stabilization and trajectory tracking (including LQR, PID, and nonlinear approaches)
 - Development of state estimation algorithms based on Extended Kalman Filter (EKF)
 - Integration of control algorithms in Simulink and preparation for real-time deployment on PX4